-Up to 16 separate graphic windows may be printed on a page, provided that there is enough font memory available to store the rasterized data.
+Up to 128 separate graphic windows may be printed on a page, provided that there is enough memory available to store the rasterized data.
+(The number given for "System Bytes Available" on the status and configuration sheets tells you how much space may be used for graphic windows.)
 Any window may be repeated as many times as desired; repeated windows do not use extra memory space.
 The status and configuration sheets provide the amount of memory available.